What is a stomach ulcer?

 Even if your symptoms disappear, you should continue to take medicine

 prescribed by your doctor.
-This is especially important for H. pylori
+This is especially important of H. pylori

 infections to ensure that all bacteria are destroyed.
 Doctors will also suggest